All Electric-type Pokemon weaknesses & resistances

-What are Electric-type Pokemon
+What are Electric-type Pokemon?

 All Electric-type Pokemon weaknesses

 Electric-type attacks aren’t very effective against other Electric-type Pokemon as well as Grass and Dragon types.
-Relying on these categories with Ground-type attacks is a good strategy, but keep in mind that some Electric-type Pokemon are dual types with different weaknesses and resistances.
+Relying on these species with Ground-type attacks is a good strategy, but keep in mind that some Electric-type Pokemon are dual types with different weaknesses and resistances.

 All Electric-type Pokemon resistances